 Special accommodations

-A student that is better accommodated at schools in ***** will be enrolled in the district with the consent of the district board where the student currently resides.
+A student that is better accommodated at schools in Orangeburg County School District will be enrolled in the district with the consent of the district board where the student currently resides.

 Students residing in an adjacent county

-If a student in an adjacent county resides closer to schools in *****, he/she may attend such schools upon the written application of admission from the district board of residence and the written acceptance from the ***** board.
-The application will list the full information as to age, residence, and grade level of the student. ***** will determine the monthly per pupil cost of all overhead expenses for the student’s admission.
-Upon proper arrangement being made for payment of the overhead per pupil cost by the district board of residence, the student will be enrolled in *****.
+If a student in an adjacent county resides closer to schools in Orangeburg County, he/she may attend such schools upon the written application of admission from the district board of residence and the written acceptance from the Orangeburg County Board of Trustees.
+The application will list full information as to age, residence, and grade level of the student.
+Orangeburg County School District will determine the monthly per pupil cost of all overhead expenses for the student’s admission.
+Upon proper arrangement being made for payment of the overhead per pupil cost by the district board of residence, the student will be enrolled in district.

 Students planning to move into district